There’s a saying that goes like this: “Deadlines are meant to be broken. And I just keep breaking them.”

-Sure, there are times when life happens and something comes up that you couldn’t have anticipated.
-We are all human and sometimes life happens and things are out of our control.
+Sure, life happens.
+Sometimes something comes up that you couldn't have anticipated.
+We're all human.
+And sometimes life is out of our control.

-But if this does happen, it’s up to you to be professional and let your client know to expect a delay due to X or Y. Your client will fully understand if you communicate your problem in an honest and sincere way.
+If this happens, tell your client there will be a delay due to X or Y. Be professional.
+Your client will understand if you explain the problem honestly and sincerely.

-It should be your top goal in every project to make sure your client is 100% satisfied with your work, and delivering on time is a major factor in the overall satisfaction.
+Your top goal in every project should be making sure your client is satisfied.
+Delivering on time is a major factor in satisfaction.

 2. Great customer service helps grow your business.

-The same goes for us freelancers.
+The same is true for us freelancers.
 If a client asks us to deliver certain tasks by X/Date, we need to complete the tasks by that date.
 If we don’t, the client will be disappointed and unhappy with our customer service.